IgniteUI/igniteui-docfx/en/components/grids_templates/collapsible_column_groups.md

 ### Grid Collapsible Column Groups Overview

-Multi-column headers allow you to have multiple levels of nested columns and column groups, also they provide you the ability to mark each column group as **collapsible**. **Collapsible multi-column headers** make it possible to collapse some nested headers under the current one and show some nested headers, which will give you a shorten informtion for example.
+Multi-column headers allow you to have multiple levels of nested columns and column groups, also they provide you the ability to mark each column group as **collapsible**. **Collapsible multi-column headers** make it possible to collapse/expand, e.g. to show and hide the nested headers under the current one, which will give you a shortened/summarized information for example.

 ##### Demo